castleproject/Core/README.md

 ### Mono

-Castle Core supports Mono 4.0.2+, previous 4.x releases have serious runtime bugs that cause runtime crashes.
+Castle Core works with some limitations and defects on Mono 4.0.2+, previous 4.x releases have serious runtime bugs that cause runtime crashes.
 Mono 3.x releases used to work well, but are not supported.

 ```
 build MONO